Beuth-Erdelt/DBMS-Benchmarker/README.md

 qs_s = Queue size of sessions (tps_s1 * lat_s)
 ```

-**Note** that the total times include some overhead like spawning a pool of subprocesses and storing result sets, so these metrics are also a measurement of overhead.
+**Note** that the total times include some overhead like spawning a pool of subprocesses, so these metrics are also a measurement of overhead.